Air Carrier Access Act – Website Requirements

 As part of the regulation, the primary website “must be tested in consultation with individuals with disabilities.”
 This is a similar requirement to the one present in the final CVAA Advanced Communication Services (ACS) regulations and is a trend SSB sees growing in the market.
 In essence, this helps to ensure not only that the pages technically conform to accessibility requirements, but also that they functionally work for people with disabilities.

-The regulations allow for alternative versions of pages to be used for conformance only when conforming would “constitute an undue burden or fundamentally alter the information or functionality provided by that page.”
+The air carrier access act regulations allow for alternative versions of pages to be used for conformance only when conforming would “constitute an undue burden or fundamentally alter the information or functionality provided by that page.”
 This is a significant barrier to providing an alternative site as a means of achieving compliance and in line with the focus of other accessibility requirements, which dictate that a primary site be the core route for providing accessible access.

 Finally, carriers must assist users with disabilities who cannot use the primary website due to accessibility issues.
 Specifically, both carriers and agents must provide discounted fares and other “web site” amenities via telephone for users with disabilities.
 In addition, carriers must provide an online disability accommodations request form that users with disabilities can use to request or note the need for an accommodation on a flight.